Giuseppe Reina: Career

 For the 2005–06 season, he joined Sportfreunde Siegen who played in the 2.
 Bundesliga at the time.

 Arminia Bielefeld contract

-Whilst signing for Arminia Bielefeld, Reina had an unusual stipulation inserted into his contract stating the club must build a new house for him every year he spent with them.
-Because the type or size of the houses were not specified, the club and Reina had a legal disagreement and settled the case out of court.
+Whilst signing for Arminia Bielefeld, Reina had an unusual stipulation inserted into his contract stating that the club must build a new house for him for every year that he spent with them.
+Because the type or size of the houses were not specified, the club made three Lego houses for Reina, leading to a legal disagreement that was settled out of court.